LetsWrappIt/VsCommandBuddy/README.md

 This repository will be a place where support for VsCommandBuddy will be provided in the form of examples and announcements.

 Note: VsCommandBuddy is green.
 The product works.
-The focus will be on improving documentation and examples.
+Status is best described as mvp.
+The focus will be on improving documentation and examples and add various functionality.
 Feel free to suggest feature requests.
 And if you run into any problem, please open up an issue, so we can see if the problem can be fixed.

 ## Intro to VsCommandBuddy